confluence/python-textbok/python_notes/Errors_and_Exceptions.rst

 When an exception occurs, the normal flow of execution is interrupted.
 Python checks to see if the line of code which caused the exception is inside a *try* block.
 If it is, it checks to see if any of the *except* blocks associated with the *try* block can handle that type of exception.
 If an appropriate handler is found, the exception is handled, and the program continues from the next statement after the end of that *try-except*.

 If there is no such handler, or if the line of code was *not* in a *try* block, Python will go up one level of scope: if the line of code which caused the exception was inside a *function*, that function will exit immediately, and the line which *called* the function will be treated as if *it* had thrown the exception.
 Python will check if *that* line is inside a *try* block, and so on.
+When a function is called, it is placed on Python's *stack*, which we will discuss in the chapter about functions.
+Python traverses this stack when it tries to handle an exception.

 If an exception is thrown by a line which is in the main body of your program, not inside a function, the program will terminate.
 When the exception message is printed, you should also see a *traceback* -- a list which shows the path the exception has taken, all the way back to the original line which caused the error.